ROMA0589/Flexbox-To-Do-Application/README.md

 # Flexbox To Do Application

-Esta es una aplicación de lista de tareas (To Do) construida con HTML y CSS utilizando Flexbox para el diseño.
+This is a To Do list application built with HTML and CSS using Flexbox for layout.

-## Características
+## Features
-- Visualización semanal de tareas
+- Weekly task overview
-- Diseño responsivo y moderno
+- Responsive and modern design
-- Sección de recordatorios
+- Reminders section

-## Uso
+## Usage
-1. Clona este repositorio.
+1. Clone this repository.
-2. Abre el archivo `index.html` en tu navegador.
+2. Open the `index.html` file in your browser.

-## Estructura del proyecto
+## Project Structure
-- `index.html`: Estructura principal de la aplicación.
+- `index.html`: Main structure of the application.
-- `style.css`: Estilos y diseño con Flexbox.
+- `style.css`: Styles and Flexbox layout.

-## Licencia
+## License
-Este proyecto está bajo la licencia MIT.
-Consulta el archivo `LICENSE` para más detalles.
+This project is licensed under the MIT License.
+See the `LICENSE` file for details.